mist-cloud-eu/mist-cloud-eu.github.io/README.md

 12.  mist-cloud adds the reply-payload to a bundle to be sent back to the client.
 2. Once either the wait time expires or the reply count is reached mist-cloud sends the complete bundle.
 In this case, since the reply count is 1 it is sent back immediately.

-It took a bit of work to set up this system, because it involved first-time setup which only happens once, and security configuration which rarely changes after it is set up.
+It took a bit of work to set up this system because it involved first-time setup which only happens once and security configuration which rarely changes after it is set up.

 First-time setup (only once):